kreutz-lab/RTF/README.md

-To generates a dynamic 2D plot based on the RTF parameters for multiple time series, where each point corresponds to a single time series, the plotDynamic2DPlot can be used.
+To generates a dynamic 2D plot based on the RTF parameters for multiple time series, where each point corresponds to a single time series, the plotInteractive2DPlot can be used.
 By hovering over a point the corresponding time-resolved behavior is displayed in an additional smaller subplot.
 ```
 data(almaden)
-data(almadenParams)
-data(almadenResLst)
 timeSeries <- almaden # first column needs to be "time"
 colNames <- colnames(timeSeries[2:ncol(timeSeries)])
 species <- sub("_[^_]+$", "", colNames)